-The number of exchanges applied for must be apportioned among students and teachers, ie the number of participating teachers and students from each institution must be consistent and it is not possible to apply for funds to cover more teachers than student exchanges.
-Projects that receive more than SEK 100,000 will be audited.
+The number of exchanges applied for in total, must be apportioned among students and teachers, i.e the number of participating teachers and students from each institution must be consistent.

 Student exchange should provide the students from Umeå University, and the students from developing countries, an international experience, meritorious academic experience and understanding of other cultures.
 Students that wish to apply do so directly with their department.
 The department select the students that may go on an exchange.
 The selected students receive a scholarship to cover the additional costs incurred during the exchange period.
 It is possible to apply for additional funding for visa travel expenses for Palme students.